Does Writing with Language Models Reduce Content Diversity?: Introduction

 \item {\bf Diversity:} {\em Does writing with LLMs reduce the diversity of content produced by a group of users?}

-We find that the set of essays written with \rlhfacc does not only have lower lexical diversity, but also exhibits lower diversity in terms of the key points they present compared to the other two groups (\Cref{sec:corpus_diversity}).
-This is manifested through an increase in the repetition of phrases (higher-order \ngrams) introduced by the model (\Cref{sec:diversity_results}) and a reduction in the number of unique key points in the essays.
+We find that the set of essays written with \rlhfacc show both lower lexical diversity and reduced diversity in the key points expressed as compared to the other two groups (\Cref{sec:corpus_diversity}).
+This is seen in the increased repetition of phrases (higher-order \ngrams) introduced by the model (\Cref{sec:diversity_results}) and a reduction in the number of unique key points in the essays.

 \end{itemize}

 Interestingly, while writing with the human feedback-tuned LLM (\rlhfacc) incurs increased homogenization and reduced diversity, we did not observe a statistically significant effect from writing with the base LLM (\llmacc) despite a similar model contribution (\Cref{sec:data_levels}).
 Further analysis shows that \rlhfacc tends to provide less diverse suggestions and introduce less diverse text compared to \llmacc.
 This finding echoes prior results showing reduced diversity after reinforcement learning from human feedback \citep{bai2022training,song2023reward}.